canonical/charmed-etcd-operator/docs/explanation/security/cryptography.md

 In Charmed etcd, authentication layers can be enabled for:

 1. Admin authentication to etcd -- always enabled.
-2. etcd cluster authentication -- enabled by adding a TLS certificate provider.
+2. etcd cluster authentication -- enabled by integrating with a TLS certificate provider.
-3. Clients authentication to etcd -- enabled by adding a TLS certificate provider.
+3. Clients authentication to etcd -- enabled by integrating with a TLS certificate provider.

 ### Admin authentication to etcd